ballet/ballet/docs/maintainer_guide.rst

 evaluation.

 1. The PR is examined by the CI service.
-2. The ``validate.py`` script is run, which validates the proposed feature contribution using functionality within the ``ballet.validation`` package.
+2. The ``ballet validate`` command is run, which validates the proposed feature contribution using functionality within the ``ballet.validation`` package.
 3. If the feature can be validated successfully, the PR passes, and the proposed feature can be merged into the project.